 The tab is used to display notifications: e.g. when a new order is placed or one is canceled or a courier is found for an order.
 There will be a notification for orders that were delivered.

 The tab is where menu categories are being created and where the meals related to those categories are being displayed.

 The tab is where meals are being added/edited.

 The tab is where all the restaurant's information can be changed.
-This also includes changing email and password, connecting a Stripe account, and creating/editing coupons for the customers.
+This also includes changing email and password, connecting a Stripe account, and creating/editing coupons for customers.

-The tab that redirecting to the Chat page.
+The tab redirects to the Chat page.

 Another extensive page that contains many repetitive actions for different situations (a lot of "Back", "Cancel" buttons).
 For example, here you can change the logic for creating /deleting/applying discount coupons.

 There is a workflow for connecting Stripe payment system.